What Is a Teaching and Learning Community?

 There are three ways for participants to join a TLC:

-The Center for Equity and Excellence in Teaching and Learning (CEETL) is pleased to announce the Teaching & Learning Community (TLC) Leads for Spring 2020.
+CEETL's Teaching and Learning Community (TLC) Leads for Spring 2020.
 TLCs are an integral component, or “slice,” of the First Year Pedagogies of Inclusive Excellence (FY PIE) Certificate, since they provide opportunities to reflect upon and integrate new knowledge and practices into one’s teaching.

 Cecil Bell (Jason), Amy E. Smith